-What do I get as a CSA member?

 We understand how we are all used to the convenience of supermarkets, of being able to show up at nearly anytime of the day and get fruit and veg in and out of season throughout the year.

-With a CSA we want our members to gain a fuller understanding of what it takes to grow good, tasty, organic veg in a sustainable way for the growers.
-So, in essence, it is better if you can organise for it to go to a friend rather than be paused.
+With a CSA we want our members to gain a fuller understanding of what it takes to grow good, tasty, organic veg in a sustainable way for the growers and the land.
+So, in essence, it is better if you can organise for it to go to a friend rather than be paused this way our veg always has a home to go to!

--If I help out 4hrs a week do I pay less for my box?
+-If I help out 4hrs a week do I pay less for my veg share?

 No. We welcome all members who would like to get involved and encourage all members to get involved.